kkoze/maxcore-sales-management-system/README.md

 features ;

-point of sales system
+point of sales system;
-inventory system
+inventory system;
-administrator - for account changes and database dashboard
+administrator - for account changes and database;
+dashboard;